Using ODBC and JDBC with FileMaker Server

 You can use FileMaker Server as:

-- a data source.
+a data source (FileMaker Server only).
 You can share hosted FileMaker Pro database files with other applications on the same computer or over a network using ODBC (Open Database Connectivity) and JDBC (Java Database Connectivity).
 For example, use FileMaker Pro data in other applications to create charts, analyze numbers, and generate reports.

 For information about using client drivers and using SQL with a FileMaker Pro database file as an ODBC or JDBC source, see FileMaker ODBC and JDBC Guide.

 For details about supported SQL statements, expressions, and functions, see FileMaker SQL Reference.

 When you use FileMaker Server as a client application, you must install and configure drivers for the ODBC data sources to access and set up the data source names (DSNs) that hosted FileMaker Pro databases are designed to use.
 For example, to access data from an Oracle database using ODBC, you must install and configure an Oracle ODBC client driver and set up exactly the same DSNs that the FileMaker Pro database was designed to use.
 FileMaker Server supports several third-party drivers.
 See Accessing external ODBC data sources.

 See Claris Pro and FileMaker Pro Help for information about:

 working with ODBC data sources interactively, in the relationships graph, and in layouts

 importing ODBC data in batch operations with SQL queries